bgrg001/teched-201/class-01/README.md

 - writing HTML code inclusive of event listener and event handler.
 - JS code inclusive of an event inclusive of if condition, console log, checkpoint and alert.
 - Creating a repository, sub-repo and files.
-- Understanding how the internet works.
+- Understanding how the internet works: https://www.youtube.com/watch?v=x3c1ih2NJEg.